AkashKrDutta/lanyon-plus/_posts/2017-1-17-The-kickstart.md

 comments: true
 ---

-Well I am a Student Guide and I got this question asked:
+Well I was a Student Guide and I got this question asked:
 <br>
 Question: What is the first thing one should try if you want to succeed in THE coding world?
 <br>